We got it.

 The Revenue Model Problem

-Many commercial HVAC companies operate on a project-to-project basis.
+I have witnessed commercial HVAC companies that operate on a project-to-project basis.
 Install a rooftop unit.
 Respond to an emergency call.
 Quote the next job.
 Each month starts at zero, and revenue depends on whatever work comes through the door.

 This model exhausts owners.
 You're constantly hunting for the next project, competing against other contractors on price, and hoping the phone rings.
 One slow month and cash flow tightens.
 Two slow months and you're making difficult decisions.